Register for Improvement Projects Here

 Prevention of CMV

 In Nebraska, there are approximately 156 CMV infected newborns born every year.
 Unsuspecting pregnant women may contract CMV and pass it on to their developing baby in-utero.
 Some of these newborns will have hearing loss as a result of the CMV infection.
 Public education programs have been effective in reducing the transmission of CMV to pregnant women.
-The plan for this initiative is to implement evidence-based prenatal education on simple hygienic measures to prevent CMV transmission.
-Baseline data on current practices will be collected in the near future.
+Social media is being utilized to education childvbearing women in Nebraska about this disease and hygienic measures to prevent CMV transmission.

 Count the Kicks